 I’m breastfeeding, what’s the point of having a night nurse?

 In the first nights home from the hospital your LMS nurse offers lactation support through your breastfeeding session to ensure nursing is off to a successful start.
 She will then provide all care after baby has nursed; changing, burping, diapering and soothing back to sleep.

 As the nights weeks go by and baby becomes more wakeful, a Newborn Care Provider still supports mom through her nursing session and also allows mother to sleep during baby's wakeful times.

 How do the Nurses and NCP's document my baby's activity through the night?
 How do I know what's happening?

 We have our own in house App called LMS Live which documents babies feeding time, duration, diapers, time back to sleep and all other notes about baby's night.
 This allows our families to have a real-time log of baby's activity and also allows us to see patterns emerging related to baby's sleep.

 We also use a good old pencil and paper and this Eat-Activity-Sleep log so families have the information in written form as well.

-We have a 501c3 non-profit extension called Mission: Sleep which provides free, overnight newborn care to military families and first responders where one partner is deployed, wounded or deceased when baby is born.
+We have a 501c3 non-profit extension called Mission: Sleep which provides free, overnight newborn care to military families and first responders where one parent is deployed, wounded or deceased when baby is born.
 Donations are always welcome.
-Because Mission Sleep is run through our admin office, over 90% of your donation goes toward providing care (the other 10% goes toward web hosting, insurance and marketing).
+Mission Sleep is run through our admin office, so over 90% of your donation goes toward providing care (the other 10% goes to paying the nurses, web hosting and insurance).